Niikelion/lithium-ui/Documentation~/ui.lithium.md

 * `void OnInit(Action onInit)` - calls `onInit` on first render.
 * `void OnDestroy(Action onDestroy)` - calls `onDestroy` before component is destroyed.
 * `void OnInit(Func<Action> onInit)` - calls `onInit` on first render and then calls value returned by it before component is destroyed.
+* `void OnChange(Action onChanged, params object[] vars)` - calls `onChanged` during render when any item of the `vars` array is not equal to corresponding item of `vars` from previous render.
+Can be used to call action when any of the dependencies changes.

 ### Contexts